Guidance and procedures

 Policy guidance for voluntary and community organisations

 It is crucial to ensure that all voluntary and community groups that provide services and activities for adults at risk in Cambridgeshire have the appropriate level of adult safeguarding policy, guidance and procedures in place.
+For further policy and procedure guidance, please check the Cambridgeshire and Peterborough Safeguarding Adults Board guidance.

 The Care Act (2014) defines safeguarding as "protecting an adult’s right to live in safety, free from abuse and neglect."